santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

 * **Shell-Scripting** - though shell-scripting does not really fall into the category of mainstream programming languages (it is a scripting language), it is imperative or procedural programming
 * **Tcl** - supports multiple programming paradigms - object-oriented, imperative and functional programming styles.

+Add images to illustrate both the programming paradigms all OOP concepts as one liners